jingyuyao/doudizhu/readme.md

 - `--debug` print out debug information.
 - `--verbose` print out verbose debug information (use with `--debug`).
 This will print out a lot of debug information so use sparingly.

+# Analyze result
+Here are some simple grep commands to get an overview of the games when logging is enabled:
+- `grep hand logs/*` to see hand progressions
+- `grep won logs/*` to see a list of winners
+- `grep getSuccessor logs/*` to see Expectimax related information